NoroffFEU/development-platforms/github-case-study.md

   They do this to make sure that the code is bug-free and has no issues.
   When it is determined that the code is safe it can be merged from this branch to its parent branch or the main branch.

 - **Issue tracking:** GitHub includes a powerful issue-tracking system that allows users to report bugs, suggest new features, and track progress on specific tasks.

 - **Merging:** Adding new code to a project from a separate branch. usually, this is done after a pull request.

 - **GitHub Actions:** This is a feature where you can add automated tasks to a project.
   The automated tasks can either be run manually or be set to run at specific points of development such as when a pull request is made.
   GitHub actions are very flexible and allow for lots of different programming languages and tools to be used with it. examples of GitHub actions usage: deploy to static pages, end-to-end testing and unit testing.

 - **Marketplace:** GitHub Marketplace is a platform that offers a variety of apps and tools that can be integrated with GitHub to enhance developer workflows, automate tasks, and improve productivity.

 ## Strengths

 GitHub is a powerful web-based platform that offers numerous benefits to developers and businesses.
 Some of the key strengths of GitHub include:

 - **Collaboration:** GitHub is designed to enable developers to work together on code projects, allowing them to share, review, and edit code in real-time.
   It provides features like pull requests, issue tracking, and team discussions to facilitate collaboration among developers.

 - **Open Source:** GitHub hosts a large number of open-source projects, making it easy for developers to access and contribute to them.
-Open source projects on GitHub allow developers to learn from the code of others, and to contribute to the community by improving or extending existing projects.
+  Open-source projects on GitHub allow developers to learn from the code of others,
+  and to contribute to the community by improving or extending existing projects.

 - **Version Control:** GitHub provides a powerful version control system that enables developers to track changes to their code over time, allowing them to revert to previous versions if necessary.
 It provides features like branching and merging to help manage complex code bases.

 - **Integration:** GitHub integrates with a wide range of other tools and services, such as CI/CD tools, code editors, project management tools, and more.
   This makes it easy for developers to incorporate GitHub into their existing workflows.

 - **Cost-effective:** GitHub offers a free plan that enables developers to access many of its features and work together on open-source projects.
   Its enterprise plan is also affordable and well-suited to larger businesses.

 - **GitHub Actions:** This feature enables you to automate, personalize, and execute software development workflows directly from your repository.

-- **Mobile / **Desktop** app:**** GitHub has an app that developers can use to manage their code through their mobile phones, making it simple to stay productive on the go.
+- **Mobile / Desktop app:** GitHub has an app that developers can use to manage their code through their mobile phones, making it simple to stay productive on the go.
 GitHub also has a desktop app to make a better workflow when on a computer

 - **Community:** GitHub has a large and active community of developers, which provides a valuable resource for learning and problem-solving.
   Developers can find answers to their questions, share their knowledge, and get feedback from others on their code.

 ## Weaknesses

 GitHub is a powerful and widely-used platform, but it also has some weaknesses and limitations.
 - **Learning Curve:** GitHub can be difficult to learn and use for beginners who are new to version control and collaboration.
-The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there were a lot of new methods and new concepts at the start, but after a couple of repositories you learn more and more about how things work.
+The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there were a lot of new methods and new concepts at the start, but after a couple of repositories, you learn more and more about how things work every time.

 - **Limited Private Repositories:** GitHub's free tier only allows for a limited number of private repositories, which can be a limitation for individual developers or small teams who need to keep their code private.